 |The First multi protocol reflector with transcoding ability and giving admins complete control over the reflector.

 |XLX is a stand-alone system that uses a feature called "Call Home" to build an activity list

 Since the dawn of D-Star, there have been a few reflectors and networks built to support this digital mode.
-XLX is the newest edition of reflectors that allows you to spin up your very own D-Star or DMR reflector.
+XLX is the newest edition of reflectors that allows you to spin up your very own D-Star or DMR, or YSF reflector.
 Reflectors like REF and DCS, already have servers in place that you request access to use as an admin.
-XLX is a piece of software that runs on a Linux server that can be linked to from other D-Star repeaters and hotspots.
-One of the special things about these reflectors is they do not require registration on the D-Star trust system to use them.
-Users can simply link and start talking.
-XLX sets itself apart from the other reflectors in the D-Star world because its a ‘multi-mode reflector’ meaning, it has the ability of acting as a DMR reflector and other modes as well.
-By adding another piece of software, AMBED, and hardware vocoder chips, it can act as a transcoding server allowing other modes to talk together.
-More information on the transcoding part HERE .
+XLX is a piece of software originally created only for D-Star and DMR that runs on a Linux server that can be linked to from other repeaters and hotspots much like a hub and spoke design.
+One of the special things about XLX reflectors is they do not require registration on the D-Star trust system to use them.
+New D-Star users can simply link and start talking.
+XLX sets itself apart from the other reflectors in the D-Star world because its a ‘multi-mode reflector’ meaning, it has the ability of allowing any of the D-Star linking protocols (DPLUS, DCS, D-Extra, etc) to connect to it.
+Also as of January 2020, XLX supports System Fusion natively.
+By adding another piece of software, AMBEd, and hardware vocoder usb-dongles, it can act as a transcoding server allowing each digital voice mode to talk together.

 Some features include:

 - One reflector 3 modes out of the box: D-Star, DMR, and YSF.

 - Real Time dashboard showing last heard and current ongoing QSOs through the reflector.